 That the income is the same may not be particularly problematic (if you’re unsure, ask your tax advisor), but assets and liabilities can be a very different matter.
 Here's why: If someone has a legal claim against the farm, and there’s no distinction between the farm’s assets and your personal assets.
 All of your assets may be on the line every time the farm incurs a liability.
 You could lose everything.
 Let’s look at some examples.

 If you are a sole proprietor and take out a loan to purchase farm equipment but fail to repay that loan, the bank could get a judgment against you for the debt and file a lien against all of your property to satisfy that judgment.
 Similarly, if someone is injured on the farm, a judgment could effect all of your property (not just property owned by the farm).
 By contrast, if your farm is a corporation or LLC, your assets and liabilities are separate from those of the farm, which could provide you with significant protection in these situations.

 Note: A corporation is another option for organizing your business, but it's more complicated and generally not the best option for a small business.
 Read more about incorporating your business.

 What is an LLC?

-The LLC offers the best of both worlds – a lot of the liability protection of the corporation with just slightly more complication than a sole proprietorship.
+The limited liability company (LLC) offers the best of both worlds – a lot of the liability protection of the corporation with just slightly more complication than a sole proprietorship.